 Athens – Acropolis, Parthenon, Mars Hill, Plaka and the Ancient Agora of Athens, Constitution Square, House of Parliament, Unknown Soldier, Corinth Canal, Ancient Corinth, Archaeological Museum of Corinth, Cechreae

-Highlights of the full-day Christian tour in Athens and Corinth
+Highlights of the Inspiring 8-h Christian tour of Paul in Athens & Corinth

-- Visit Athens, the cradle of the Western Civilization
+- Visit Athens, the cradle of Western Civilization

 - The Acropolis of Athens